mustafabawany/Bootstrap-TinDog/README.md

 ## Software Used
 - Visual Studio Code

-You can run this website using following like https://mustafabawany.github.io/TinDog/
+To run this website use the following link https://mustafabawany.github.io/TinDog/